KdotJPG/OpenSimplex2/README.md

 Successors to OpenSimplex Noise, plus updated OpenSimplex.
 Includes 2D and 3D noise.
 4D noise is coming!

-* The provided 3D function in **OpenSimplex2S** (OpenSimplex 2, smooth version / "SuperSimplex") is about as fast as optimized OpenSimplex, but has better uniformity.
+* The provided 3D and 4D functions in **OpenSimplex2S** (OpenSimplex 2, smooth version / "SuperSimplex") are about as fast as optimized OpenSimplex, but have better uniformity.

-* The provided 3D function in **OpenSimplex2F** (OpenSimplex 2, faster version) is about as fast as common Simplex noise implementations, but uses a much different process.
+* The provided 3D and 4D functions in **OpenSimplex2F** (OpenSimplex 2, faster version) are about as fast as common Simplex noise implementations, but use much different processes.

 * The 2D functions aren't intended to represent new developments in the same vein as the 3D+ functions.
 They are just the logical pairings.
 Both 2D functions are implemented using lookup tables, use lattice-symmetric gradient sets, and perform similar to or faster than the average.